westoncampbell/BulldozerAHK/Other/Rules WIP.md

 ![Image6](https://i.imgur.com/pfcdTys.png)

 ### How To Complete a Level
-The level is conquered when each rock has been pushed on to a target.
+The level is completed when each rock has been pushed on to a target.
 Each level will have the same number of rocks as targets.
-Try to solve as many levels as you can.
-Bulldozer contains sixty puzzling levels!

 ### Hints
 Carefully plan your moves.
 It is easy to get stuck which will make you have to restart the level.

 A rock is not locked into position once it is placed on a target.
 It is okay to push rocks off a target.
 Sometimes you will have to!
-Keep a piece of paper handy to write down your passwords.
-Passwords allow you to start at a higher level the next time you sit down to play Bulldozer.